Alltran Health Phone Harassment?

 Debt collectors are also required to immediately stop direct communication with you and, instead, contact your attorney if they are aware you have sought legal representation.
 Additionally, you have the right to request validation information to verify the legitimacy of a debt before engaging further.

 Another federal law that protects the rights of consumers like you throughout the debt collection process is known as the Fair Credit Reporting Act (or FCRA).
 The law monitors how debt being collected and more importantly, how it is being reported on your credit report.
-This law protects you from deceptive, illegal, and unfair collection practices from collectors like Altran Health that can potentially damage your credit rating.
+This law protects you from deceptive, illegal, and unfair practices from collectors like Altran Health that can potentially damage your credit rating.
 Collection services provided by agencies like Alltran Financial often lead to consumer complaints about aggressive tactics, billing issues, and negative reviews.

 The Telephone Consumer Protection Act (or TCPA for short) also protects you by guarding your telephone lines against the harassing tactics often employed by debt collectors and setting penalties for debt collectors who break the law.
 Although Altran Health is allowed to call you over your debt, they aren’t allowed to badger you with phone calls to the point where it becomes Alltran Health phone harassment.
 If you receive a collection letter from a debt collector, especially for a debt you believe is discharged or invalid, be aware that sending such letters can have legal implications under the FDCPA.